nuuuwan/news_lk3_data/README.md

 *2024-01-25 07:34:00* · [`dailymirrorlk`](https://www.dailymirror.lk/breaking-news/Jagath-Priyankara-to-fill-vacancy-created-by-Sanath-Nishanthas-death/108-275701) · `en`

-Colombo, Jan 25 (Daily Mirror) - Jagath Priyankara from the Jathika Nidahas Peramuna is to fill the vacancy created by the sudden death of State Minister Sanath Nishantha who met with a sudden death this morning.
+Colombo, Jan 25 (Daily Mirror) - Jagath Priyankara from the Jathika Nidahas Peramuna is to fill the vacancy created by the sudden death of State Minister Sanath Nishantha, who met with a fatal accident this morning.

 Accordingly, the government will lose a seat as Priyankara is the district leader of the Jathika Nidahas Peramuna led by Wimal Weerawansa who sits in Opposition along with other MPs representing his party.